AURIN/pgFaas/README.md

 # pgFaas - PostGresql Functions As A Service

-Proof-of-concept of a FaaS on PostgreSQLPostGIS.

-The project is composed of four different modules
+A proof-of-concept of a FaaS built on PostgreSQLPostGIS and OpenFaaS The project is composed of four different modules

 * [Infra](https://github.com/AURIN/pgFaas-infra) A collection of recipes for the deployment of pgFaas under different scenarios.